cpbotha/cpbotha.github.io/content/posts/2018-04-02-weekly-head-voices-138-born-to-run.md

 _Even more intriguing than their home-made sandals, is that they run throughout their healthy lives with joy and exuberance._

-The final strand I want to mention here, is McDougall&#8217;s personal journey from injury-prone runner all the way to finally taking part in the very first edition of a gruelling 50 mile trail race (the centre-piece of the story I would argue), together with the world&#8217;s best ultra marathoners and the Taramuhara in the Copper Canyons of Mexico.
+The final strand I want to mention here, is McDougall’s personal journey from injury-prone runner all the way to finally taking part in the very first edition of a gruelling 50 mile trail race (the centre-piece of the story I would argue), together with the world’s best ultra marathoners and the Taramuhara in the Copper Canyons of Mexico.

 For a large part of this journey, he and a number of other key actors are propelled along by [Caballo Blanco][8], the White Horse, a supernaturally gifted runner who lived off the land in the Copper Canyons, and one of the few foreigners who seemed to be completely accepted by the Taramuhara.